Skip to main content

 A user lock is an explicit, persistent lock you place on a box.
 Unlike command locks, user locks do not expire — you must manually unlock the box when you’re done.
 Use cases:

-• Claiming a box for an extended debugging session
+• Reserving a box for an extended debugging session

 • Preventing others from using a box during maintenance